The Rex Whistler Restaurant at Tate Britain

 The work entitled ‘The Pursuit of Rare Meats’ was unveiled to the public in winter 1927.

-Today the restaurant serves a seasonally inspired British menu, featuring outstanding sustainable suppliers from across the British Isles.
+A truly unique venue set within the gallery featuring an historic piece of art work, today the restaurant serves a seasonally inspired British menu, featuring outstanding sustainable suppliers from across the British Isles.